jorgebucaran/hyperapp/README.md

 })
 ```

-In this case, the `view` property is used as a dictionary to look up views by route.
+The `view` property is used as a dictionary of routes/views.

-The key is a route and the value is the [view](#view) function.
+The key is the route and the value is the [view](#view) function.

 <details>
 <summary><i>Example</i></summary>